 This big, juried arts fair at Western Gateway Park downtown includes street theater, live music and a film festival.

 This festival at the Hjemkomst Center includes demonstrations, performances and goods that tell about society and culture in Viking-age Scandinavia and beyond.

-This village on the St. Croix River revives an old tradition with a European-style flea market, art fair, music, games, raptor demos and a strawberry shortcake-eating contest.
+This village on the St. Croix River offers an art fair, music, games, raptor demos and a strawberry shortcake-eating contest.